rickwebiii/greco/README.md

 > [!WARNING]
 > This is a research project and hasn't been audited.
 Use in production at your own risk.

 Circuit for proving the correct encryption under BFV fully homomorphic encryption scheme.
 Note that this can be also generalized to any RLWE-based algorithms.
-Full write available here -> https://hackmd.io/@gaussian/r1W98Kqqa.
+Paper -> https://eprint.iacr.org/2024/594.

 ### Generate Parameters